The 11 Man Utd players to score 50 PL goals – & how many matches it took

 Given he’s now one of the best goalscorers in the world, it’s easy to forget that Ronaldo was criticised for a lack of end product in his first few years at Old Trafford.

 6. Anthony Martial – 142 games

-The most recent player to reach the landmark, Martial has often struggled with inconsistency but has developed into a top class striker under Ole Gunnar Solskjaer.
+Martial often struggled with inconsistency during Jose Mourinho’s reign but has developed into a top class striker under Ole Gunnar Solskjaer.

 5. Wayne Rooney – 122 games

 Rooney is now a composed central midfielder at Derby County but was one of the most exciting forwards in the world in those early years at United.

 4. Andy Cole – 120 games

 Considering that he’s the third-highest goalscorer in Premier League history, Cole probably doesn’t get the credit that he deserves.